simonmssu/collada-dom-1/readme_e.txt

 /samples:

-   /integration:
-     contains an example of integration library which implements the intGeometry class, used by COLLADA viewer sample

    /export:
      conatins an example that illustrates how to create a document from scratch.
      This example creates a simple textured cube.